sumankalia/brightdata-mcp/README.md

 ## 🌟 Overview

-Official [Bright Data](https://brightdata.com) [Model Context Protocol (MCP)](https://github.com/modelcontextprotocol) server that enables AI agents to access and reference public web data in real-time.
-This server allows MCP clients like Claude Desktop, Cursor, Windsurf, OpenAI Agents and others to make decisions based on current information available on the web.
+Welcome to the official Bright Data Model Context Protocol (MCP) server, enabling LLMs, agents and apps to access, discover and extract web data in real-time.
+This server allows MCP clients, such as Claude Desktop, Cursor, Windsurf and others, to seamlessly search the web, navigate websites, take action and retrieve data - without getting blocked.

 ## ✨ Features